Jeep on Wednesday provided U.S.-spec details for the 2022 Compass, which has already launched in Europe and Asia.

-The current generation of the popular compact crossover was introduced for the 2017 model year as a replacement for the previous Compass, as well as the Patriot.
-This time around there will also be a stretched version with third-row seats, though we don't expect this version to be sold locally.
+The current generation of the compact crossover was introduced for the 2017 model year as a replacement for the previous Compass, as well as the Patriot.
+This time around there will also be a stretched version with third-row seats, though that version won't be sold in the U.S.

-There's also a new steering wheel design, additional storage cubbies, plus a whole host of electronic driver-assist features fitted as standard.
-These features include automatic emergency braking with pedestrian and cyclist detection, traffic sign recognition with speed assist, and adaptive cruise control with lane centering to make highway driving a breeze.
+A host of electronic driver-assist features will be standard, including automatic emergency braking with pedestrian and cyclist detection, traffic sign recognition with speed assist, and adaptive cruise control with lane centering to make highway driving a breeze.

 The U.S. the Compass is powered exclusively by a 2.4-liter inline-4 with 177 hp and 172 lb-ft of torque.
 Front-wheel-drive Sport and Latitude models soldier on with a 6-speed automatic transmission, while all-wheel-drive models retain a 9-speed automatic.
 When properly equipped, Jeep said the Compass will be rated to tow up to 2,000 lb with all-wheel drive and capable of up to 31 mpg on the highway with front-wheel drive.